 Emergency Telecommunicator Training

-The Emergency Communications Division is offering live, online telecommunication training and prerecorded online training.
-It also is offering state and federal mandated training in person.
+The Emergency Communications Division is offering in-person and online, live telecommunication training as well as prerecorded online training.
+State and federal mandated training courses are being conducted in person.
 Class sizes are limited to promote social distancing.
 Schedule your training opportunities early to guarantee a spot.

 Find training courses.